survivejs/webpack-book/manuscript/styling/01_loading.md

 Especially with Angular 2, it can be convenient if you can get CSS in a string format that can be pushed to components. [css-to-string-loader](https://www.npmjs.com/package/css-to-string-loader) achieves exactly this. [to-string-loader](https://www.npmjs.com/package/to-string-loader) is another option.

-## Using Bootstrap

-There are a couple of ways to use [Bootstrap](https://getbootstrap.com/) through webpack.
-One option is to point to the [npm version](https://www.npmjs.com/package/bootstrap) and perform loader configuration as above.

-The [Sass version](https://www.npmjs.com/package/bootstrap-sass) is another option.
-In this case, you should set `precision` option of **sass-loader** to at least 8.
-This is [a known issue](https://www.npmjs.com/package/bootstrap-sass#sass-number-precision) explained at _bootstrap-sass_.

-The third option is to go through [bootstrap-loader](https://www.npmjs.com/package/bootstrap-loader).
-It does a lot more and allows customization.

 {pagebreak}

 ## Conclusion